 Can comprise elements of ALL of the following and can be customised or focussed according to situations and time!

-Around the role of language in diversity and multiculturalism, much like the TED talk below, stories and insights help highlight the benefits of engaging meaningfully with indigenous cultures, how honouring, respecting and including the previously disadvantaged is beneficial for our greater good, and how language learning is a vital part of that process.
+Craig’s Tedx talk below edutains around the role of language in diversity and multiculturalism, stories and insights help highlight the benefits of engaging meaningfully with indigenous cultures, how honouring, respecting and including the previously disadvantaged is beneficial for our greater good, and how language learning is a vital part of that process.

 Watch the Ted Talk here: